Corregidor (position): Introduction into the Americas and the Philippines

+For all of the powers that corregidors took advantage of both legitimately and illegitimately, there was lots of restrictions on the position.
+Some examples have been previously mentioned such as they could not live in the district that they ruled nor could they marry someone from the district that they ruled.
+Corregidor's sons were also forbidden from marrying someone in their colony.
+These limitations could have negative impacts since there was no emotional tie to the corregimiento.
+Some other restrictions that were placed on the corregidor position were that they could not buy or build a house in theirjurisdiction, could not establish an estate, and could not purchase a boat.
+They were also prohibited from personally trading in their district.
+Corregidors were also held to a review at the end of their term.
+At the conclusion of a corregidors term, a convention of residencia was held.
+This was an investigation into how the corregidors behavior was during their time ruling the district.
+The covention of residencia was a public hearing held for 30 days, and members of the colony where the corregidor resided could bring up complaints and speak out about the conduct of the corregidors.

 Nominally under the viceroys, the long distances from the viceregal and even provincial capitals meant that most corregidores acted independently.
 Therefore, since their office held both police power (as the main local administrative institution) and judicial power (as the court of first instance) in rural areas, corregidores were very powerful persons.
 Because most of the corregidores in the Americas were not legally trained, they were assisted by lawyers who served as their asesores, or "advisers."
 If their district were large enough to require it, they were further assisted by subordinate delegates, called tenientes (lieutenant corregidores).
 In municipal areas with a cabildo, corregidores were to work with the council—for example, they recorded the annual election of alcaldes ordinarios and other council officers—but they could not hear cases in the first instance, which was the duty of the alcaldes ordinarios.
 In these cases, corregidores functioned as the first court of appeals, instead.